5 Bill Pay Services to Make Budgeting Easier

 Also, know that if you’re using your credit card to pay bills, you’re taking on more debt.
 Paying your credit card bill in full each month will keep you from negatively impacting your credit score.

 If you have a prepaid debit or credit card in your name, you may be able to set up automatic bill payments.

 This will be similar to paying through your financial institution or credit card, except you have to be more cognizant that you have enough money loaded onto your prepaid card to cover all your upcoming bill payments.

 Also, be aware that some prepaid cards may charge you a monthly fee.

 Another popular option to pay bills is to set up auto payments directly through your service provider.

 You’ll give your service providers — like Netflix, your student loan servicer or the electric company — your bank information, debit card number or credit card number, and you’ll authorize them to pull money to cover your bill by the due date.

 Some service providers may even provide a discount to you if you enroll in their automatic bill pay services.

-Nicole Dow is a senior writer for The Penny Hoarder.
+Nicole Dow is a former senior writer for The Penny Hoarder.
+Michael Archambault is a senior writer for The Penny Hoarder.